-I am Trevor Heaps, Director of Trevor Heaps Arboricultural Consultancy Ltd. I hold a First-Class Honours Degree in Arboriculture; I am a Chartered Arboriculturist and a professional member of the Institute of Chartered Foresters; and I am also a Registered Consultant with the Arboricultural Association.
+I am Trevor Heaps, Director of Trevor Heaps Arboricultural Consultancy Ltd.

+I hold a First-Class Honours Degree and a Foundation Degree in Arboriculture; I am a Chartered Arboriculturist and a professional member of the Institute of Chartered Foresters; I am also a Registered Consultant with the Arboricultural Association.